 It turns out that in any language (visual, verbal, musical, and otherwise), there is a tradeoff between how much information is communicated by a particular element (like a chart element, a word, or a musical chord), and how easy it is for a person with little prior knowledge to understand it.

-This tradeoff is very likely due to how much information we can focus on at any given time; because most of the world is not conveniently arranged in ways that are easy for our pulsating neurons to understand.
+This tradeoff is likely due to a constraint regarding how much information we can focus on at any given time.
+Most of the world is not conveniently arranged in ways that are easy for our pulsating neurons to understand.

-Currently, node-link graphs suffer from the problem that the more information you visualize, the less meaningful it becomes.
-This makes even moderately complex graphs difficult to understand beyond a gut-feeling, intuitive level about how different aspects of the data connect to each other.
+Currently, node-link graphs suffer from the problem that the more information you visualize, the less meaningful they become.
+Which means even moderately complex graphs are difficult to concretely understand beyond a gut-feeling or intuitive level.

 There several ways to overcome this limitation and increase the information density of node-link graphs.
 I’ll cover four here.
 The two traditional approaches are force-directed spring layouts and edge-bundling.
-Two new approaches involve developing a visual language, and using additional spatial dimensions.
-The promise is that by utilizing all four in combination, companies can more easily identify the “magic glue” in their collaborative processes.
+Two new approaches I will propose involve developing a visual language, and using additional spatial dimensions.
+The promise is that by utilizing all four in combination, node-link graphs can be more easily understood, and companies can more easily identify the “magic glue” in their collaborative processes.

 2.1 — Force-Directed Layouts

-Let’s say you had a bunch of entities and some notion of which ones connected to which.
+Let’s say you had a bunch of entities (like people, for instance) and some notion of which ones connected to which.
 If you wanted to make a node-link graph by hand, the primary thing you’d have to figure out is what to do with all of the dots.

 You could, if you wanted, figure out some artistic way to spread the dots out.
 But you’d probably have to go through several different iterations, and it would be very inefficient.

-What would really be great is a systematic way of making the important bits more salient than the non-important bits.
+What you probably want is a systematic way of making the important bits more salient than the non-important bits.
 It turns out that pretending that all of the links connected the dots are springs is a reasonable approach.
 Often, this is supplemented with pretending that all the particles are repelled by electric charges, or attracted via gravity.
 By calculating the interactions of these forces with each other, a node with many connections can be “pulled to the center” of its connections, more so than a node with fewer connections.

 To see the advantage of a force-directed spring layout, compare B, and C below.
-Keep in mind that both communicate the same basic information.
+Keep in mind that both are built from the same data, and thus attempt to communicate the same information.

 Clearly, the spring layout approach is successful in increasing the information-to-ink ratio in C, on the right.
 In fact, force-directed spring layouts are one of the better approaches that have been tried.